hybridgroup/gobot/README.md

   - Buzzer
   - Direct Pin
   - EasyDriver
-  - Grove Button
+  - Grove Button (by using driver for Button)
-  - Grove Buzzer
+  - Grove Buzzer (by using driver for Buzzer)
-  - Grove LED
+  - Grove LED (by using driver for LED)
-  - Grove Magnetic Switch
+  - Grove Magnetic Switch (by using driver for Button)
-  - Grove Relay
+  - Grove Relay (by using driver for Relay)
-  - Grove Touch Sensor
+  - Grove Touch Sensor (by using driver for Button)
   - HC-SR04 Ultrasonic Ranging Module
   - HD44780 LCD controller
   - LED